Black Forest Waffle Cake

 Are Cherries Keto?

-Cherries are tough for low carb eating.
+Cherries are tough on a low carb diet.
 In just 1 cup, you’re looking at 19g of total carbs and 16.5 net carbs, and canned cherry filling is even worse because it’s loaded with added sugar.
 That’s why I use cherry extract instead.
 I get the same cherry flavor without blowing my carb count for the day.

 I’ve experimented with the amount and settled on about 1 teaspoon for a subtle cherry note, or 2 teaspoons if you want it front and center.
 If you don’t have cherry extract, raspberry extract works as a substitute.
-I’ve tried it and the flavor profile is a little different but still pairs well with the chocolate layers.
-You could also try mixing a small amount of fresh raspberries into the frosting, since they’re lower carb than cherries.
+I’ve tried it and the flavor profile shifts slightly but still pairs well with the chocolate layers.
+You could also fold a small amount of fresh raspberries into the frosting, since they’re lower carb than cherries.

 About the Author